AVasowalla/Summer2022-Andersson-Group/index.md

     *  Data is transmitted from the pi to the odroid and then the odroid is able to calculate the transmission rate and plot it.
 2. Looked into multiproccessing/multithreading to try to connect multiple devices to one socket/port
     *  Discovered that it is not possible to connect multiple devices to the same socket/port
-       a.
-Possible solution to create a new socket in each process to allow for multiple connections.
+       *  Possible solution to create a new socket in each process to allow for multiple connections.
 3. Some basic testing of how transmission rate is affected by distance
     *  There is a visible change in transmission rate when the devices are moved to different distances
     *  Based on the crude testing the motion capture arena MIGHT be too small for the transmission rate to change based on the position of the quad